 As a general rule, the most effective retail store displays are ones that increase shopper engagement by enabling the shopper to interact with the product.
 In virtually every case in which the shopper can touch, feel, and interact with the actual product, sales increase.

-For example, we had an opportunity to work with PetSafe on an inline fixture designed to showcase its shock collars and dog training products in PetSmart stores.
+For the next shelf retail display example, we had an opportunity to work with PetSafe on an inline fixture designed to showcase its shock collars and dog training products in PetSmart stores.
 Traditionally, PetSafe merchandised its products in a locking glass case which was designed to enable shoppers to view their products but not steal them.
 However, higher-end dog training products often require an educational sale, and the locking cases created a barrier between the customer and the product.

 Our solution was to reduce the size of the locking case but continue to utilize it to secure high-value products.
 We reallocated a portion of the space and created a countertop area which featured tethered products that the customer could interact with while learning about the features and benefits of the product through product information cards and back panel graphics.
 The addition of interactivity to the display resulted in a measurable increase in product sales.